 /ultrareview [PR#] | Runs a comprehensive cloud code review using parallel multi-agent analysis and critique. | Use it with no arguments to review the current branch, or pass a PR number to review a specific GitHub PR. |

-/usage | Shows plan limits, quota usage, cost, and statistics. | /cost and /stats now open the relevant tabs inside /usage. |
+/usage | Shows plan limits, quota usage, cost, and statistics. | Shows category details for skills, subagents, plugins, MCP servers, and large session files; /cost and /stats open its relevant tabs. |

-Git, PR, and Release Commands
+Use GitHub, PR, and Release Workflows

 These commands are related to branches, commits, pull requests, and release workflows.